AC215-TarAIntino/AC215-TarAIntino-Big/README.md

   - Build verification

 - **`backend-ci.yml`** - Specialized backend pipeline
-  - Triggers only on Python file changes
+  - Triggers on Python, deployment, and docker-compose changes
   - Black formatting check
   - Ruff linting
+  - Docker-compose syntax validation
   - Docker-based pytest for all microservices

 ### CI Status

 All pull requests must pass CI checks before merging.
 The CI pipeline automatically:
 1. Formats code with black (check only)
-2. Lints code with ruff
+2. Lints code with ruff (including deployment files)
+3. Validates docker-compose.yml syntax
-3. Runs all microservice tests in Docker containers
+4. Runs all microservice tests in Docker containers
-4. Verifies frontend build and type-safety
+5. Verifies frontend build and type-safety

 **Results of CI runs can be found in the `hand-ins/screenshots for CI CD/` folder.**